-Peter-André Alt took office as the seventh president of Freie Universität Berlin on June 3, 2010.
+Literary scholar Peter-André Alt was the seventh president of Freie Universität Berlin from June 3, 2010, until July 6, 2018.

-Peter-André Alt was born in 1960 in Berlin.
-He studied German language and literature, political science, history, and philosophy at Freie Universität.
-He earned his doctorate in 1984 and completed the habilitation process in 1993.
-Alt has been a full professor of modern German literature since 1995, first at Ruhr-Universität Bochum (1995 – 2002), then at the University of Würzburg (2002 – 2005), and since 2005 at Freie Universität Berlin.
+Peter-André Alt, who was born in 1960, studied German language and literature, political science, history, and philosophy.
+He earned a doctorate in 1984 and completed the habilitation process in 1993.
+Alt has been a tenured professor of modern German literature since 1995, first at Ruhr-Universität Bochum (1995 – 2002), then at the University of Würzburg (2002 – 2005), and since 2005 at Freie Universität Berlin.
 Research stays took him to Cambridge, Prague, Princeton, and Vienna.

-From 2007 to 2009, Alt served as the dean of the Department of Philosophy and Humanities.
-From 2007 to 2010 he was a member of the Academic Senate of Freie Universität and the spokesperson for the Friedrich Schlegel Graduate School of Literary Studies, for which Freie Universität raised funding in the German Excellence competition for universities.
+From 2007 to 2009, Professor Alt served as the dean of the Department of Philosophy and Humanities at Freie Universität.
+From 2007 to 2010 he was a member of the Academic Senate as well as the spokesperson for the Friedrich Schlegel Graduate School of Literary Studies, which won funding in the German Excellence Initiative for universities.